JacquesCarette/Drasil/code/README.md

 countCommand.txt
   - A text file containing instructions on how to count all unique words within a file using bash commands

-drasil.cabal
-  - Cabal file, used by stack to build Drasil

 log_check.sh
   - A shell script for comparing the generated output to the expected output for